Maria Severa Onofriana

 Maria Severa Onofriana (26 July 1820 – 30 November 1846), also known simply as A Severa, was a Portuguese fado singer and guitarist.
 She is regarded, in her short life, as the first fado singer to have risen to fame, attaining a near-mythical status after her death.
 Fado has been described as the Portuguese expression of "the blues", and fado roughly means 'fate'.

 Biography

 Maria Severa Onofriana was born in Lisbon, Portugal, in the neighborhood of Madragoa in 1820.
 She was the daughter of Severo Manuel and Ana Gertrudes.
-Severa's father was of Portuguese Gypsy ancestry.
+Severa's father was of cigano ancestry.
 Her mother was originally from Ovar, migrated to Lisbon with Ovar fishermen, worked as a prostitute and became the owner of a tavern.
 Severa's mother had the nickname A Barbuda ('the bearded woman').
 Severa is said to have been a tall and gracious courtesan or prostitute, and would sing the fado in taverns where she would also play the Portuguese guitar.
-She is known to have had several lovers, including Francisco de Paula Portugal e Castro, 13th Count of Vimioso, who took her to bullfights (a public and important social event of that time).
+One of her lovers was Francisco de Paula Portugal e Castro, 13th Count of Vimioso.

-She died of tuberculosis on 30 November 1846 on Rua do Capelão in Mouraria, Lisbon, at only 26 years old, and was buried in a common grave in the Alto de São João Cemetery.
+She died of tuberculosis aged 26, on 30 November 1846 in Rua do Capelão, Lisbon, and was buried in a common grave in the Alto de São João Cemetery.